gatherhub/peercom/scripts/Readme.md

 **config** - PeerCom Configurations

+PeerCom confiurations can be provided at instance creation or configured later through its properties.

 ```javascript
   var peer_name = 'My name';  // Display name of a peer, a unique Peer ID is dynamically given by Message Switch Router when connected
   var hubid = 'myhub';        // Any strings, only peers with the same hub ID can communicate to each others.